lammps/lammps/doc/src/compute_phase_atom.rst

 The optional keyword *cutoff* defines the distance cutoff used when searching for neighbors.
 The default value is the cutoff specified by the pair style.
-If the specified cutoff is larger than that of the pair_style plus neighbor skin, the *comm_modify cutoff* option must also be set to match the specified cutoff.
+If no pair style is defined, then a cutoff must be defined using this keyword.
+If the specified cutoff is larger than that of the pair_style plus neighbor skin (or no pair style is defined), the *comm_modify cutoff* option must also be set to match that of the *cutoff* keyword.

 The neighbor list needed to compute this quantity is constructed each time the calculation is performed (i.e. each time a snapshot of atoms